One of the best ways to see Florida’s Everglades is to arrive on the Tamiami Trail and use the Shark Valley entrance.

 The Shark Valley Entrance to Everglades National Park is located at 36000 SW 8th St, Miami.

 Do not take an Uber here and expect to be picked up.
 This is a long way from Miami and you might not find anybody to come here to get you.
 There is no public transportation to Shark Valley.
+And for all those avid bicyclists out there: The Tamiami Trail is no place for a bike, either.
+A few private tour companies operate bus tours to Shark Valley but these are expensive.

 More information about Shark Valley and Everglades National Park